 In a large bowl, mix together the dry ingredients.

-In a separate bowl, add the coconut milk (or your favorite non-dairy milk) and apple cider vinegar to create buttermilk.
-Then add 2 Tbsps of melted vegetable oil mix the wet ingredients well.
+In a separate bowl, add the coconut milk (or your favorite non-dairy milk) and apple cider vinegar to create 'buttermilk', let sit for 5-10 minutes.

-Now, slowly mix in the wet ingredients into the dry ingredients until well combined and your batter isn't too thick or too thin.
+Now, slowly mix in the wet ingredients into the dry ingredients until well combined. **NOTE: ensure that your batter isn't too thick or too thin.**

-Next, warm a medium skillet over medium-high heat for 1-2 minutes.
-Then, use a paper towel to spread a little vegetable oil over the bottom of the pan and add batter (about 1/4 cup).
-Once bubbles begin to form (about 1-2 minutes), flip pancakes on opposite side and cook for another 2 minutes or so.
+Add batter (about 1/4 cup) to the skillet and once bubbles begin to form (about 1-2 minutes), flip pancakes on opposite side and cook for another 2 minutes or so, until golden brown.

-Once done, remove pancake from pan and repeat process. **Always lightly grease pan (as previously done) before adding next batch to avoid pancakes from burning too fast or sticking.**
+Once done, remove pancake from pan and repeat process until batter is used. **NOTE: Always lightly grease pan (as previously done) before adding next batch to avoid pancakes from burning too fast or sticking.**

-One all pancakes are cooked, top with peanut butter sauce, sliced bananas, and granola.
+To serve, top your stack of pancakes with peanut butter sauce, sliced bananas, and granola.
 Add a bit of maple syrup if desired.

 Who’s ready to enjoy these Vegan Banana Pancakes w/ Peanut Butter Sauce?